robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 ```
 -->

-As a reference for how defined keywords are documented, see [Keyword Interface and Documentation](Chapter_2_Getting_Started.md#keyword-interface-and-documentation).
+As a reference for how defined keywords are documented, see [2.5 Keyword Interface and Documentation](Chapter_2_Getting_Started.md#25-keyword-interface-and-documentation).